-The above photo caught our eye in recent coverage of the battle between the Iraqi Army and Al-Qaeda for the city of Falluja, Iraq.
+The above photo caught our eye in recent coverage of the battle between the Iraqi Army and ISIS (formerly Al Qaeda in Iraq) for the city of Falluja, Iraq.
 What a bizarre concept for a knockoff sports logo– Giants colors and “Lon Asgeles”.
 You can see the same fighter with some comrades in a different photo from the same day, below.

 Who makes these and why?
 Is it just a typo that got made into a sweater and mass produced somewhere?

 Photo by Alexander the Great (FLICKR / INSTAGRAM ).
 Click for a larger version.
 Keep reading for archival photos of the bridge.

 Thursday, October 31, 2013